 |Incident Command Staff|

-- Each damage assessor is equipped with a go-bag, walkie-talkie, a crescent wrench, glowsticks, and chalk to mark houses where help is needed.
+- Each damage assessor is equipped with a go-bag, walkie-talkie and glowsticks.

 - Each volunteer has participated in regular training sessions and practice drills.

 These teams of damage assessors are organized into 20 divisions, with a leader for each division.
-Each Division Leader receives reports from the damage assessors and relays the information to the Branch Managers and other members of the Incident Command Staff.
-There is a Branch Manager for each of the three staging areas at the Lodge, Ohlson Ranch Center, and the Del Mar Center.
+Each Division Leader receives reports from the damage assessors and relays the information to the Shelter Operations Manager.
+There is a Shelter Manager for each of the three staging areas at the Lodge, Ohlson Ranch Center, and the Del Mar Center.

 Team members dress in red medical jackets with a Sea Ranch medical logo so residents can identify them during an emergency.
-In an emergency, each team member will go initially to their closest staging area.
+In an emergency, each team member will go to the Del Mar House.

-There are three staging areas (known as Branch Operations Centers and Emergency Shelters) located throughout The Sea Ranch.
+There are three Emergency Shelters located throughout The Sea Ranch.
 They are the Del Mar House and Hall, the Ohlson Ranch House, and The Sea Ranch Lodge.
-During a disaster the Branch Managers will operate from these locations and then, if conditions warrant, the Disaster Response Team will set these areas up as emergency shelters.
-Throughout the disaster or emergency, the Medical Response Teams will be in place at these locations.
+During a disaster the Shelter Managers will operate from these locations and then, if conditions warrant, the Disaster Response Team will set these areas up as emergency shelters.

 Each location has a generator, pots and pans, blankets, emergency food, hygiene and first aid supplies.
 Note: The shelters do not have medicine for chronic conditions, so members should stock their own supplies for diabetes, heart conditions, and other conditions.

 The Planning Section has work to do before, during, and after an emergency incident.
-These volunteers prepare Incident Action Plans and maps.
-They maintain the status of resources, such as fire equipment, during the incident.
+These paid employees and Firefighters prepare Incident Action Plans and maps.
+They maintain the status of resources, such as equipment, during the incident.
 They collect, evaluate, and disseminate tactical information about every incident.

 The Logistics Section provides incident personnel with facilities, transportation, supplies, equipment maintenance, food, communications, and medical services.